halseth/blind-vault/doc/vault.md

    aggregate public key back to the recovery address.

-6. The client generates a second aggregate public key for the unvault output and deterministically constructs the unvault transaction to predict its txid.
+6. The client generates a second aggregate public key for the unvault output and constructs the unvault transaction.

-7. Using the predicted unvault txid, the client builds the unvault recovery transaction that will spend from the unvault output back to the recovery address.
+7. The client builds the unvault recovery transaction that will spend from the unvault output back to the recovery address.

-8. The client sends blinded variants of both recovery transactions to the signers along with ZK proofs proving that the blinded messages are well-formed.
+8. The client sends blinded variants of the three transactions (vault recovery, unvault, unvault recovery) to the signers along with ZK proofs proving that the blinded messages are well-formed.
+   (Note: in the current implementation, the unvault tx is signed with the final tx, there is a todo to move this to be presigned during the vaulting step).

-9. Each signer will respond with partial signatures for both recovery transactions using different nonces for each.
+9. Each signer will respond with partial signatures for the transactions using different nonces for each.

-10. The client verifies that both recovery transactions are valid and fully signed, before returning them to the depositor.
+10. The client verifies that the transaction graph is valid and fully signed, before returning them to the depositor.

-11. The depositor receives the final PSBT with the vault output key filled and both pre-signed recovery transactions from the client.
-It can now sign the deposit and move the funds to the vault, knowing it has recovery options for both the vault and unvault states.
+11. The depositor receives the final PSBT with the vault output key filled and the pre-signed transactions from the client.
+It can now verify the setup and sign the deposit and move the funds to the vault, knowing it has recovery options for both the vault and unvault states.

 ```mermaid
 classDiagram